About the Program

 Remember, you cannot apply for the ELM program until you have fully completed 12 units from the science prerequisites and 12 units from the non-sciences prerequisites.
 The remainder of the courses are due before you begin the program.

-Fall and spring semesters are 15 weeks.
-Summer semesters are 12 weeks.
+Fall and spring terms are 16 weeks.
+Summer terms are 12 weeks.

 How many evenings per week do I attend classes?